sorrell/sorrell.github.com/_posts/2015-09-14-Getting-SSIS-LineageIDs.md

 ---
 layout: post
-title: Getting SSIS LineageIDs
+title: Getting SSIS LineageIDs (And Error Column Names)
 tags: [SSIS, BIML]
 ---
 # {{ page.title }}
 ## tl;dr
 You can get error column names in SSIS with two script tasks/components - no custom DLLs, or Components.
 [Clone the repository and pry into it yourself!.](https://github.com/sorrell/GetErrorColumnNames)
+For a full **BIML** treatment, [see this repository](https://github.com/sorrell/EnhanceDebugging).

 ## Backstory
 When I saw the output Error columns in SSIS's Dataflow Task (DFT) for the first time, I thought I had surely misconfigured something, or not followed a certain step.
 I mean, I was working with actual data and columns that had human-readable names - but I was getting integers in these Error Code/Column columns...